bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 The custom Roles and the corresponding Role Permissions will be migrated.

 Please note that:
-- The default Roles (user, moderator, guest) will not be migrated as they are already present in Greenlight v3.
+- The default Roles (user, moderator, guest) will not be migrated as they are already present in GLv3.
 - The role color will not be migrated as this feature is not implemented in v3.

 **To migrate the Roles & the Role Permissions, run the following command:**